EPA Tees Up Latest Set of Greenhouse Gas Standards for Power Plants

 - All other existing gas turbines (those smaller than 300 MW and/or planned operating capacity factors less than 50 percent) do not have to do anything.
 About 99 percent of the existing gas turbines in the United States fall into this category.

 And for new plants:

 - New gas-fired combined-cycle and simple-cycle combustion turbines that expect to operate at capacity factors equal to or greater than 50 percent (aka “baseload” plants) have the same kinds of options as large, frequently operated existing gas turbines: they must either (a) install CCS technology that captures 90 percent of CO2 emissions by 2035 or (b) co-fire with hydrogen at 30 percent in 2032 and 96 percent in 2038.

-- New gas-fired combined-cycle and simple-cycle combustion turbines that expect to operate at capacity factors between 20 percent and 50 percent must co-fire with hydrogen at 30 percent by 2032.
+- New gas-fired simple-cycle combustion turbines that expect to operate at capacity factors lower than 50 percent and higher than 20 percent must co-fire with hydrogen at 30 percent starting in 2032.